RikieriSartor/chat-ai/README.md

-# Chat AI: A Open AI & Vercel AI SDK testing project
+# Chat AI: An Open AI & Vercel AI SDK testing project

 This is a [Next.js](https://nextjs.org/) project, that creates a basic Chatbot using the [Vercel AI SDK](https://sdk.vercel.ai/docs).
 It also uses the `shadcn/ui` to the UI components.